adapted from Conservation Guidelines: Uplands Historic District

 Colonial Revival homes began to appear later in the 1890s.
 They started to take on a more symmetrical appearance, and the use of classical detailing dominated as residences became more formal.
 Central entrances framed with sidelights and columned porches or porticos were common, as were large windows, frequently with multiple panes.
 2334 Upland Pl., designed by Desjardins & Hayward, is a great example of the Colonial Revival style.

 Tudor Revival houses are less formal than the Colonial Revival and are generally recognized by the half-timbered upper floors.
 First floors are usually stone, sometimes brick and irregular in plan.
 Entrances are often tucked in corners or niches and windows tend to be tall and narrow, commonly grouped in multiples with multi-pane glazing.
 2315 Upland Pl. is an example of a home influenced by the Tudor Revival style in the district.
 This home was designed by Samuel Hannaford & Sons, the prominent architectural firm led by Samuel Hannaford, designer of Cincinnati landmarks including City Hall and Music Hall.
+It was built for Joseph A. Jones, who worked for Robert Jones & Co., a manufacturer of steam boilers and lard tanks.
+(Lard is, of course, a byproduct of pork-processing, the industry that gave Cincinnati its 19th century Porkopolis moniker.)

 There are a number of houses at the south end of Upland Place that share certain characteristics of the Tudor style but also show a heavy influence of the evolving Craftsman style, which was an outgrowth of the English Arts and Crafts movement.
 Typical characteristics of this style include exposed rafter ends under wide, overhanging roof eaves, oriental roof shapes and half-timber detailing.
 Examples of these unusual buildings include 2200 (designed by Lucian Plympton for his mother Cordelia Plimpton; change in spelling is intentional), 2202, 2206, and 2210 Upland Place.